SIMM: History

 SIMMs were invented in 1983 by James E. Clayton at Wang Laboratories with subsequent patents granted in 1987.

 Wang Laboratories litigated both patents against multiple companies.
 The original memory modules were built upon ceramic substrates with 64K Hitachi "flip chip" parts and had pins, i.e. single in-line package (SIP) packaging.
 SIMMs using pins are usually called SIP or SIPP memory modules to distinguish them from the more common modules using edge connectors.

 The first variant of SIMMs has 30 pins and provides 8 bits of data (plus a 9th error-detection bit in parity SIMMs).
-They were used in AT-compatible (286-based, e.g., Wang APC), 386-based, 486-based, Macintosh Plus, Macintosh II, Quadra, Atari STE microcomputers, Wang VS minicomputers and Roland electronic samplers.
+They were used in some 286-based, IBM PC–compatible computers (e.g. Wang APC), 386-based PC compatibles, 486-based PC compatibles, the Macintosh Plus, the Macintosh II, the Macintosh Quadra series, the Atari STE, Wang VS minicomputers and Roland electronic samplers.

 The second variant of SIMMs has 72 pins and provides 32 bits of data (36 bits in parity and ECC versions).
-These appeared first in the early 1990s in later models of the IBM PS/2, and later in systems based on the 486, Pentium, Pentium Pro, early Pentium II, and contemporary/competing chips of other brands.
+These appeared first in the late 1980s with the IBM PS/2, specifically the Model 50 Z and the Model 70.
+It later became ubiquitous on systems based on the 486, Pentium, Pentium Pro, early Pentium II, and contemporary/competing chips of other brands.
 By the mid-90s, 72-pin SIMMs had replaced 30-pin SIMMs in new-build computers, and were starting to themselves be replaced by DIMMs.

 Non-IBM PC computers such as UNIX workstations may use proprietary non-standard SIMMs.
 The Macintosh IIfx uses proprietary non-standard SIMMs with 64 pins.

 DRAM technologies used in SIMMs include FPM (Fast Page Mode memory, used in all 30-pin and early 72-pin modules), and the higher-performance EDO DRAM (used in later 72-pin modules).